public-people/politician-data-project/README.md

 ## ⚠️ Contributors Needed

 This is a community project that came out of the [Tech for Good](http://techforgood.org.za/) community evenings.
-To get involved please [join our Slack channel](http://techforgood.org.za/guides/join-slack/index.html)
+To get involved please get in touch with us at get-involved@techforgood.org.za.

 ## 🏁 Project Goal